Global HiringContact us

 Recent developments in Poland

 Local and international employment law is always changing.
 Thankfully, we keep a close eye on the latest developments, so you don’t have to.
-Read on to find out what’s been happening in Poland.
+Below are the key employment-law updates applicable in Poland during 2026.

 Employer of Record in Poland